 One study of students in Pennsylvania published in the journal Psychological Reports found that those who had sex either once or twice a week had 30% more Immunoglobulin A (IgA) than those who had none at all.
 IgA is the first line of resistance against infection.

-1. Orgasms boosts your immunity. journal Neuroimmunomodulation, found that sexual arousal and orgasm activated parts of the innate immune system.
+Another study, in the journal Neuroimmunomodulation, found that sexual arousal and orgasm activated parts of the innate immune system.
 Though the study involved only a small number of cis men, it’s been cited as evidence of the positive impact of sex on immunity.

 2. Sex helps you sleep.